felixlapierre/felixlapierre/README.md

 ### Hi there 👋

+I'm a fourth-year software engineering student at Concordia University.

+I'm skilled in Java, Javascript, Typescript, C# and C++.

+My pronouns are He/Him.

+### I'm looking for a full-time job starting in June 2021!

+[Take a look at my CV](https://drive.google.com/file/d/1SL5XjrPmzIXF7SbJSPvmuhXWZfnwb2sE/view?usp=sharing) and [send me an email](mailto:felix.lapierre1@gmail.com) if you have an opportunity that might interest me!

+#### What I'm interested in

+My main interest is web development.
+I mostly focus on the backend, but I can get by in the frontend too.

+I also have a casual interest in game programming, and that's how I learned to code when I started in 2016.

+#### What I'm working on

+Right now, I'm the team lead for [Switchboard](https://github.com/bean-pod/switchboard), my team's Capstone project at Concordia.
+It's a web service that enables peer-to-peer video streaming between senders and receivers.

+#### I've done a couple of internships

+* AppDirect (Summer 2020) Backend development in the Payments team.
+* Coveo (Summer 2019) Frontend development in the Salesforce Integration team.
+* Genetec (Fall 2018) Software developer in the Device Integrations team.

+#### I'm the president of SCS Concordia

+SCS is the software engineering and computer science society at Concordia.
+As the president, I mostly organize our meetings, recruit new people, seek new initiatives for the society, and help everyone out.
+I also gave workshops on Git.

 <!--
 **felixlapierre/felixlapierre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.